veer2701/Classification-with-Python/README.md

 # Classification-with-Python
-Solve Classification Problems and predict whether a loan case will be paid off or not
+Objectiv: Solve Classification Problems and predict whether a loan case will be paid off or not

 Now that you have been equipped with the skills to use different Machine Learning algorithms, over the course of five weeks, you will have the opportunity to practice and apply it on a dataset.
 In this project, you will complete a notebook where you will build a classifier to predict whether a loan case will be paid off or not.